 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 Our goal is to support research that seeks to answer the difficult questions in cancer biology.
-We are looking for innovative and truly novel ideas that have the potential to revolutionize our understanding of cancer and how to beat it.
+We are looking for innovative and truly novel ideas that have the potential to revolutionise our understanding of cancer and how to beat it.

-This opportunity is only open to DCI members.
+This opportunity is limited to DCI members.

 We award project grants from 12 to 36 months in length to principal investigators based at any not-for-profit research institute in the world.